Children in Lebanon are enduring crisis on top of crisis.

 Latest statements from UNICEF

-Where is the conflict escalating in Lebanon?
+Where was the conflict in Lebanon?

 The cost of the crisis on children